datalust/seq-forwarder/README.md

 Run `Seq.Forwarder.Administration.exe` to install the forwarder, or check out the command-line for scripted setup.

+### Troubleshooting

+By default the "forwarder" logs will be stored under `%PROGRAMDATA%\Seq\Logs`.
+If the destination is not available, an exception will be stored in these log files.

+If you need to inspect the current configuration, it can be found at: `%PROGRAMDATA%\Seq\Forwarder\SeqForwarder.json`

 ### Command-line usage

 **List available commands:**